 Bank of America® Cash Rewards credit card vs. Blue Cash Preferred® Card from American Express

-The Blue Cash Preferred® Card from American Express (American Express is a CardRatings advertiser) offers a higher rewards rate for supermarket and gas purchases (terms apply.
-See Rates and Fees).
-The rewards break down to 6 percent on U.S. supermarket purchases (up to $6,000 spent annually, then 1 percent), 3 percent back at U.S. gas stations and 1 percent back on all other purchases.
-But the Blue Cash Preferred® Card from American Express has a $95 annual fee and the Bank of America® Cash Rewards credit card does not have an annual fee.
+The Blue Cash Preferred® Card from American Express (American Express is a CardRatings advertiser) offers a higher rewards rate for supermarket and gas purchases.
+The rewards break down to 6 percent on U.S. supermarket purchases (up to $6,000 spent annually, then 1 percent) and on select U.S. streaming subscriptions; 3 percent back at U.S. gas stations and on transit like tolls, bus fares, taxis and more; and 1 percent back on all other purchases (Terms apply).
+But the Blue Cash Preferred® Card from American Express has a $95 annual fee (Terms apply; See Rates and Fees) and the Bank of America® Cash Rewards credit card does not have an annual fee.
 If you are a light credit card user you may not spend enough to offset the annual fee assessed by the American Express card, giving the Bank of America® Cash Rewards credit card card a leg up.

 This card is great for cardholders with good to excellent credit who spend often at grocery stores and wholesale clubs and appreciate the flexibility to choose where they'll earn top rewards.

 Bank of America® Cash Rewards credit card is also a sweet deal for Bank of America Preferred Rewards clients who earn additional cash back on every purchase.

 To see the rates and fees for the Blue Cash Preferred® Card from American Express please visit the following link: See Rates and Fees.